Planning enforcement notice advice and appeals

 With threats of prosecution or default action by the local planning authority for failing to comply with an enforcement notice, set against the cost of carrying out the required works, it can be difficult to know what course of action to take.

 You can appeal against an enforcement notice on a number of grounds.
 Deadlines for appeals can however be short and timely legal advice is crucial.
-Our team of specialists can help with the following:

 - Reviewing the validity of an enforcement notice